AI-Generated Fiction: Generic Writing with a Language Model

 1. Focus on Character Development

-• Use detailed internal monologues and dialogue to show personality and growth.
+Use internal monologues and dynamic dialogue to show their personalities and growth.

-• Introduce quirks, habits, and unique worldviews to make them memorable.
+Introduce quirks, habits, and unique perspectives to make them truly memorable.

 2. Develop Unique Settings

-• Build immersive worlds with distinct cultural, geographical, or historical details.
+Build immersive worlds with cultural, geographical, or historical texture.

 3. Craft a Strong Narrative Voice

-• Employ first-person or deep third-person perspectives for intimacy.
+Consider first-person or deep third-person POVs for emotional closeness.

-• Infuse the narrative with humor, irony, or a poetic touch to set it apart.
+Infuse the narration with humor, irony, or lyricism to create a distinctive style.

 4. Add Layers to the Plot